methanoliver/pandoc-fimfic/README.md

     and be converted if possible.
 Never apply paragraph formatting directly, as this will _not_ be converted.

-*   **Footnotes**: Footnotes will be gathered together and inserted after the paragraph they appear in, rendered in a marked up quote block.
-Footnotes use unicode characters to imitate superscript, because Fimfiction does not have the capability for real superscript.
+*   **Footnotes**: There are multiple configuration options relating to how to style footnotes.
+Read on.

+*   **Lists**: After the recent update, Fimfiction includes full support for definition lists.

 *   **BBCode**: When all else fails, you can use bbcode directly in your document.
 Pandoc will pass any bbcode found through without changing it, while still converting whatever it can.
+Occasionally, this might cause it to recognize bbcode as links, in which case, you can escape the square brackets with a backslash.

 ### What Kind of Works ###

-*   **Lists \& Tables**: Bullet, Number, and Definition lists are output as plain-text versions of the lists using FontAwesome markers for list bullets.
-FimFiction does not support lists in its bbcode, so no better options are possible.
-This is also true of tables.
+*   **Tables**: Are not being tested and probably do not work.
+Fimfiction has no support for tables, and the only hope of imitating them is using pre-formatted text.

 *   **Divs**: Fimfiction has no concept of a Pandoc div.
 However, a provision to mark up verse as a div by giving it a class has been coded: